corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 The Corda node doesn’t guarantee to prefix all SQL queries with the schema namespace.
 The additional configuration entry `connectionInitSql` sets the current schema to the admin user (*my_user*) on connection to the database.

-Place the Oracle JDBC driver *ojdbc6.jar* for 11g RC2 or *ojdbc8.jar* for Oracle 12c in the node directory `drivers` described in [Common Configuration Steps](#3-corda-node-configuration).
+Place the Oracle JDBC driver *ojdbc6.jar* for 11g RC2 or *ojdbc8.jar* for Oracle 12c in the node directory `drivers`.

-Database schema name can be set in JDBC URL string e.g. currentSchema=my_schema.
+Database schema name can be set in JDBC URL string; for example, currentSchema=my_schema.

 A Corda node can also connect to an Oracle database using credentials stored in an Oracle Wallet, with the following changes: